openhab/openhab-addons/bundles/org.openhab.binding.easee/README.md

 ## Discovery

-Discovery is implemented and will discover all circuits and chargers assigned to a given site.
+Auto-discovery is supported and will discover all circuits and chargers assigned to a given site.

 ## Bridge Configuration